-Before installing the base or the blacktop, you will want to make sure excavation is done, the subgrade is suitable, and the soil is compacted.
+Before installing the base or the blacktop, you will want to make sure excavation is done, the subgrade is suitable and the soil is compacted.
 This will ensure the base material and blacktop have a solid foundation to be installed on.

 Driveways are built from the ground up so you need to start with a solid base.
 A good crushed gravel base beneath the blacktop is the secret to a long-lasting driveway.
 The base is the foundation for a durable driveway, making it critical to pick the right base material.
 Installing crushed, granular based gravel on a compacted subgrade is the best start to a strong base.
 The two most important factors when considering base materials are composition and thickness.

 Base materials vary by region, but two of the best and most commonly used materials are crushed and Con-Bit.
 Crushed gravel like limestone C-5 and granite C-5 are commonly used as base materials.
 Another good material to use is Con-Bit, which is recycled concrete and asphalt that is crushed and reused for driveway base material.
 These materials work well for driveways bases because they drain well and can be properly compacted.

-Generally, 4 to 8 inches of base material should be used for your sub-base (closer to 4in for well-draining soils and closer to 8in for poor-draining soils).
+Generally, 4 to 8 inches of base material should be used for your sub-base (closer to 4 inches for well-draining soils and 8 inches for poor-draining soils).
 Local contractors should know about how much base material will be needed for your specific area.
 The crushed gravel should be installed in layers.
 The first layer should be 3 to 4 inches thick, graded smooth and then compacted with a heavy rolling machine, before installing the blacktop.

 Taking the time and effort to correctly install the base is the best way to ensure a durable driveway that will last for many years.
 Contact New England Enterprises to learn more about driveway base materials and our best practices for driveway installations.